aneldev/dyna-ui-tooltip/README.md

 interface IDynaTooltipProps {
-	style?: EStyle;         // null for NONE style for custom style color?: EColor;         // null for NONE color for custom color enabled?: boolean;      // false to disable and no show tooltip of hover
+	style?: EStyle;         // null for NONE style for custom style color?: EColor;         // null for NONE color for custom color delayCrationMs?: number // (default 500ms) delay the creation of the tooltip on component mount (for better perfomance) enabled?: boolean;      // false to disable and no show tooltip of hover
 	children: any;          // the content you want to have tooltip
 	tooltipContent: any;    // the tooltip content, can be also react component